ArtiPedia/blog-v3/_posts/2017-02-15-jekyll-sort-filters.md

 ---
 title: Jekyll Filters - Where and Group_By
-desc: Jekyll filters like sort and group by are used to modify the output in a certain fashion for our convenience.
+desc: Jekyll filters like sort and group-by are used to modify the output in a certain fashion for our convenience.
 I have described a few methods to sort Jekyll posts by categories, tags and other front matter values.
 author: sharathdt
 tags: Jekyll Liquid
 image: jekyll-sort-filter.png